jafetgado/EpHod/README.rst

 ..

 2. Predict pHopt with EpHod language (needs gpu).
-Predicted output is a csv file with accession codes and predicted pHopt in columns.
+Predicted pHopt values, and softmax weight values (attention weights), as well as final EpHod layer embeddings (2560-dim) are saved in `example/`.
+Pass 0 to `--save_attention_weights` and `--save_embeddings` to avoid writing the weights and embeddings output.

 .. code:: shell-session